Learn how to use these backlink checker platforms to estimate how many links a website gets and which domains are improving their SEO.

 New & Lost Backlinks

-This tab lets us find the latest backlinks Ahrefs have found for the entered domain.
-By default it shows the last 3 months worth of data, green links are found and red are lost.
-Below the calendar we get the table of links found this time sorted by how long ago they were found.
-You can change dates for more data or click on a specific day to just view those links.
+Below the calendar, you get a table of links sorted by how recently they were found.
+You can change dates for more data or click on a specific day to view those links.

 Broken Links